 - Employee engagement.
 Employees that feel connected to the organization are more likely to stay.
 A mental health program is a great way to bump up the community factor in your organization.

-Focusing on recruitment over retention:
+Focusing on recruitment over retention strategies:

-- It helps companies hire more people faster
+- Helps companies hire more people faster

 - Potentially increases the likelihood employees will give new ideas or innovations